jo67893WHU/jo-mengling/content/home/projects.md

 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: portfolio

-# This file represents a page section.
+# This file represents a page section.false隐藏projects
-headless: false #隐藏projects
+headless: false

 # Order that this section appears on the page.
 weight: 65